tweag/topiary/README.md

    CST output that starts with a line like this: `CST node: {Node compilation_unit (0, 0) - (5942, 0)} - Named: true`.

+> [!TIP]
-   :bulb: As an alternative to using the debugging output, the `vis` visualisation subcommand line option exists to output the Tree-sitter syntax tree in a variety of formats.
+> As an alternative to using the debugging output, the `vis`
+> visualisation subcommand line option exists to output the Tree-sitter
+> syntax tree in a variety of formats.

 5. The test run will output all the differences between the actual output and the expected output, e.g. missing spaces between tokens.
    Pick a difference you would like to fix, and find the line number and column in the input file.

+> [!NOTE]
-   :bulb: Keep in mind that the CST output uses 0-based line and column numbers, so if your editor reports line 40, column 37, you probably want line 39, column 36.
+> Keep in mind that the CST output uses 0-based line and column numbers,
+> so if your editor reports line 40, column 37, you probably want line
+> 39, column 36.

 6. In the CST debug or visualisation output, find the nodes in this region, such as the following: